-WNY has been at the forefront of child care and learning initiatives in our community for more than a century.
+WNY has been at the forefront of child care and learning initiatives in the country for more than a century.
 As far back as 1881, Maria M. Love, a prominent Buffalonian and social services advocate, established the Fitch Crèche.
 This program was nationally recognized as the first child care center in the United States, providing child care, medical care, and early education for young children of poor, working women.
 Even then, in an era where little was known about child development, local advocates established programs and services that improved the lives of children and families in our community.

-The 1980’s brought transformative change to the systems that support children and families.
-Leading the way in NYS was a group of dedicated volunteers in Erie County who came together to look at the child care needs in our local community.
+The 1980s brought transformative change to the systems that support children and families.
+Leading the way in NYS was a group of dedicated volunteers in Erie County who came together to look at the child care needs of our local community.
 These individuals represented a broad spectrum of the human service system as well as the local legal, educational, political and business communities.
 In 1987, with support from the United Way of Buffalo and Erie County, the Wendt Foundation, and the YWCA, the Child Care Coalition of the Niagara Frontier, Inc. was born.

 The first focus of the new agency was helping families find affordable, high-quality child care programs for their children.
 In 1989, the agency received its first state contract and became the only agency in Erie County to provide child care resource and referral services to families and child care providers in the area.

 The “Coalition,” as the agency was fondly referred to, did not stop there.
 Over the coming years, many programs and services were added to support the agency’s mission of developing and advocating for high-quality, affordable, and accessible child care.
 In 1995, the Child and Adult Care Food Program, which provides reimbursement for healthy meals served to children in child care programs, was subcontracted to the Coalition.
 In the first year alone, participation in this program doubled.
 In 1996, a Mobile Lending Toy Library provided play and assistive technology equipment to young children with special needs.